fpolit/ama-framework/README.md

 Visit our [wiki](https://github.com/fpolit/ama-framework/wiki), there you can find guides to install them properly.
-Also visit [depends](https://github.com/fpolit/ama-framework/tree/master/depends) directory, there you can find python scripts and spack packages to automatize ama's dependencies.
+Also visit [depends/cluster](https://github.com/fpolit/ama-framework/tree/master/depends/cluster) directory, there you can find python scripts to automatize ama's dependencies.

 **NOTE:**
 *Ama-framework* was tested in the following GNU/Linux distributions: